Tokyo General Information

-Roughly 27,600 Japan Post Bank ATMs located throughout Japan, as well as over 24,000 Seven Bank ATMs installed in 7-Eleven convenience stores, offer cash advances for credit cards issued overseas.
-7-Eleven convenience stores are open 24/7.
+Roughly 28,800 Japan Post Bank ATMs located throughout Japan, as well as over 25,000 Seven Bank ATMs installed in 7-Eleven convenience stores, offer cash advances for credit cards issued overseas.
+Most 7-Eleven convenience stores are open 24/7.
 Logos displayed on or near the ATMs indicate which credit cards can be used.

-It is not necessary to tip for service in Japan, such as at restaurants, bars, taxis, airports and hotels.
+It is not necessary to tip for service in Japan at places such as restaurants, bars, taxis, airports and hotels.
 However, hotels and some restaurants indicate an additional service charge on their bills or menus, respectively.

 From cafés to train stations to airports, an increasing number of locations in Tokyo offer high-speed Internet connection via free Wi-Fi.
 Wi-Fi logos are displayed where services are available.